-Vishakha is a U.S. based non-fiction Video Producer from India with a love for telling character driven and human interest stories.
+Vishakha is a India-based non-fiction Video Producer with experience of working in he U.S. and on international stories.
+Her love for telling character driven and human interest stories led her to documentary filmmaking.
 Over the last eight years, she has had the opportunity to work on projects and stories that deal with issues related to identity, education, environment, human rights, and the criminal justice system.

 She enjoys looking for story ideas, developing them, and seeing them through production.
 You will often find her behind the camera, striving to capture key moments through intimate cinema verité style filming.
 As a trained development communicator, she has also worked with change makers, grassroots organizations, and on government led initiatives in my home country.